jameshughes89/cs101/site/topics/references/references.rst

     but for simplicity, we will use decimal numbers throughout this topic.

-* Here is an idealized view of RAM inside a computer
+* Here is an idealized view of memory inside a computer

 .. image:: RAM.png

 Fixed Size Arrays